qualiaMachine/deep-learning-intro/_episodes/03-monitor-the-model.md

 In addition, we have here chosen to write the network creation as a function so that we can use it later again to initiate new models.

-Let's check how our model looks like by calling the `summary` method.
+Let us check how our model looks like by calling the `summary` method.

 ~~~
 model.summary()